Braumeister-Stefan/ParticleSimulator2/README.md

 *	Separate code in header and source files
 *	Use classes instead of structs - 29/9: Classes seem to differ mostly in access rights and are only usefull when I learn about inheritance and polymorphism.
 I will stick to structs for now.
 *	Use smart pointers.
 Each particle should only be defined once. -29/9: Smart pointers used but confusion on when to use unique_ptr and when to use shared_ptr.
 *	Implement a quadtree (store the O(n^n) design for comparison)  - 29/9: NOT IMPLEMENTED

 ### Secondary objectives

-* Loading of objects/run, user interface to navigate options, using .csv instead of .txt - 29/9: csv implemented, changing parameters is much user friendlier now.(see devnotes)
+* Loading of objects/run, user interface to navigate options, using .csv instead of .txt - 29/9: csv implemented, changing parameters is much user friendlier now.(see devnotes) [DONE]
 *	Implement a simple helper function that can be wrapped around any function and prints run time to measure efficiency
 *	Allow for particle radius and particle mass to be individualized - 29/9: physics seem reasonable but not validated yet
-*	Separate computation and play-back of simulations - DONE
+*	Separate computation and play-back of simulations - [DONE]

 ## Recycling from ParticleSimulator1

 The elements below are to be recycled from ParticleSimulator1, in accordance with the primary and secondary objectives:
-*	Kinetic Collission function (including detection, backtracking and resolution)
+*	Kinetic Collission function (including detection, backtracking and resolution) [DONE]
-*	Complex object generation (sphere only is OK) (including storage of complex object)
+*	Complex object generation (sphere only is OK) (including storage of complex object) [DONE]
-*	GNUplot plotting engine
+*	GNUplot plotting engine [DONE]
 *	Kinetic energy, momentum, fps trackers

 ## Project structure